cyberboy666/recurBOY/README.md

 ### 1.8 inch tft display (ST7735S)

-i use the [cuiisw](https://www.aliexpress.com/item/32996979276.html?spm=a2g0o.order_list.order_list_main.54.7f261802dUZENo) on _aliexpress_ - however there are many different brands with compatable products, both on ali, amazon and ebay etc...
+i use have used [this seller](https://www.aliexpress.com/item/1005009712175802.html) and also [this one](https://www.aliexpress.com/item/1005006139989470.html) on _aliexpress_ - however there are many different brands with compatable products, both on ali, amazon and ebay etc...

 to tell if a display you are looking at is compatable, check for the following things:
 - 1.8inch in size (128x160px), rgb and tft - _not_ oled etc